01 Oct Transitioning from AEST to AEDT – Daylight savings, Australia 2018

 - Avoid any other transitions over this time (moving into a big kid bed, toilet training or night weaning).

 - My recommendation is moving bedtime, nap times, and meal times earlier by 15 minutes per day, over four days.
 You also have the option of doing this more gradually (i.e. 10 mins earlier per day over 6 days), or cold turkey; however, this can be more disruptive for children and babies who are less adaptable.
-Below is a step by step guide to transitioning your baby/toddler into the new AEDT – Sunday 1st October, 2017
+Below is a step by step guide to transitioning your child into the new AEDT – Sunday October 7, 2018

 Date Transition Steps Current Time (Australian Eastern Standard Time) New Time (Australian Eastern Daylight Time)